Scottish team develops 'nutritional’ pizzas

 "We've recently studied ready meals produced by the top five supermarkets in Scotland - common foods eaten in huge numbers - and they're hopelessly unbalanced.

 "They contain as much salt as you should have in a whole day or more.
 They contain as much saturated fat as you should have in a whole day or more.
 The nutrients we need every day are absent from these meals.
 Nobody has thought about it.
-So I got together with Donnie to try to do this."'Complete meal'
+So I got together with Donnie to try to do this."

 Mr Maclean helped Prof Lean come up with unusual ways of incorporating more nutrients into a pizza.